Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Method

 \subsection{Numerical simulation}

 We adopt the simulation results presented in \citet{Saitoh2025}.
-Hereafter, we briefly summarize the simulation.
+In the following, we briefly summarize the simulation.
 The simulation was performed using a zoom-in technique for a halo taken from a cosmological structure formation simulation.
-The target halo is the most massive one in a $100\,h^{-1}$Mpc$^3$ volume at $z\sim10$.
+The target halo is the most massive in a $100\,h^{-1}$Mpc$^3$ volume at $z\sim10$.
 Its mass is comparable to the expected mass of GN-z11 \citep{Scholtz2024}.
-Using \textsc{MUSIC} \citep{Hahn2011}, the initial condition was generated assuming a standard cosmological parameters with \citet{Planck2020} ($H_0 = 67.32$, $\Omega_{\mathrm{M}} = 0.3158$, $\Omega_{\mathrm{\Lambda}} = 0.6842$, $\Omega_{\mathrm{b}} = 0.04938$, and $\sigma_8 = 0.812$).
+Using \textsc{MUSIC} \citep{Hahn2011}, the initial condition was generated assuming standard cosmological parameters with \citet{Planck2020} ($H_0 = 67.32$, $\Omega_{\mathrm{M}} = 0.3158$, $\Omega_{\mathrm{\Lambda}} = 0.6842$, $\Omega_{\mathrm{b}} = 0.04938$, and $\sigma_8 = 0.812$).
 The mass resolutions of $4628\Msun$ and $24972\Msun$ for baryons and dark matter, respectively, for the zoomed-in region.
 The softening lengths are $\epsilon_{\mathrm{baryon}}=5.7\,\mathrm{pc}$ and $\epsilon_{\mathrm{DM}}=12.6\,\mathrm{pc}$ for baryons and dark matter, respectively.
 The boundary particles have larger masses and softening lengths than those in the zoomed-in region.

 The cosmological zoom-in simulation was performed using \textsc{ASURA} \citep{Saitoh2008,Saitoh2009}, which is a parallel $N$-body/smoothed particle hydrodynamics (SPH) code that solves gravitational interactions with the Tree method \citep{Barnes1986} and models hydrodynamical interactions with the density-independent formulation of SPH \citep{Saitoh2013, Saitoh2016}. \textsc{Grackle} \citep{Smith2017} is used to evaluate radiative cooling and heating of gas, directly solving the evolution of 12 species while using pre-computed tables for metal cooling and heating constructed by \textsc{Cloudy} \citep{Ferland2013}.
-Ultraviolet background from \citep{HaardtMadau2012} and Lyman-Werner background from \citep{Incatasciato2023} are included as external radiation fields.
+The ultraviolet background of \citep{HaardtMadau2012} and the Lyman-Werner background of \citep{Incatasciato2023} are included as external radiation fields.

 Star formation is implemented based on a simple stellar population (SSP) approximation.
 A gas particle forms a star particle with an efficiency of $C_{*} = 0.5$ when it satisfies the following conditions: (i) high density ($n_{\mathrm {H}} > 10^3~ {\mathrm {cm}}^{-3}$), (ii) low temperature ($T <100$~K), and (iii) converging flow ($\div \bm v <0$).
 For higher-metallicity stars ($Z > 10^{-5}~\Zsun$), SSP particles follow the Chabrier initial mass function (IMF) \citep{Chabrier2003} with a mass range of $0.1$--$100~\Msun$, while for low-metallicity stars ($Z < 10^{-5}~\Zsun$), the Susa IMF \citep{Susa2014} with a mass range of $0.7$--$300~\Msun$ is used.